Mhamad-Raad/final-capstone-backend/README.md

 _**Add/Delete:**_

 - _If you want to add a new trip, just click on the **Add a Trip** link in the navigation panel, and you'll be directed to a page where you can fill out a form to add a new trip._
-- _If you want to delete a reservation, click on the **Delete a Trip** link in the navigation panel.
+- _If you want to delete a trip, click on the **Delete a Trip** link in the navigation panel.
 You will be redirected to a page where you can see a list of all available trips from where you can delete a trip._

 _**Reservations:**_

 - _To see all your reservations in one place, head to the My Reservations page.
-Here, you can see a list of all your reservations and view the details._
+Here, you can see a list of all your reservations and get a glimpse of the details._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>